 “We’re going to play Crab Soccer!
 The rules of this game are like soccer, except you have to sit on the ground and have to use both your hands and feet to move.
 First we will divide into teams (divide group into even teams, however you choose).
-Each team has their own side of the playing field to defend and can move into the opponent’s side at will.
+Each team has its own side of the playing field to defend and can move into the opponent’s side at will.
 The game begins with the ball being tossed into the center of the playing field.
 Each team has a goal, but only one player at a time can defend their own goal.
 If more than one player get close to the goal while the ball is close, they will be warned.
 Multiple infractions will result in the offensive team winning a point automatically.
 Additionally, players on the offense cannot have more than one player sitting next to the opponents goal if the ball is not nearby.
 Each goal is worth one point and the first team to reach 10 (or whatever number you choose) wins the game.
 After each goal, players can stand up and move back to their side of the field and sit down.

 - Set Up Playing Field (See Above)